Easy Pumpkin Bars

 Instructions

-- Preheat oven to 350 degrees.
-Spray a lightly colored half sheet pan with nonstick cooking spray and set aside.
+- Preheat oven to 350° F. Spray a lightly colored half sheet pan with nonstick cooking spray and set aside.

-- In a large bowl, whisk together oil, granulated sugar, brown sugar, eggs, pumpkin, yogurt, baking soda, cinnamon, nutmeg, salt and vanilla until mostly smooth.
-A few small lumps of brown sugar is fine.
+- In a large bowl, whisk together oil, granulated sugar, brown sugar, eggs, pumpkin, yogurt, baking soda, cinnamon, nutmeg, salt, and vanilla extract until mostly smooth.
+A few small lumps of brown sugar are fine.

 - Pour in flour and stir until just combined.
 Pour into prepared baking sheet and smooth the top as best as you can.
 Bake 15-20 minutes or until toothpick comes out clean after being inserted.